 you can turn a seam in two directions.
 Occasionally you may want to press

 seams open, although it will weaken your quilt.

-Always iron from the front first.
+Always press from the front first.
 Place the dark fabric on top, and gently

 move the iron so that the seam turns up.
 If you iron from the back, you